lkesteloot/unsong/unsong.md

 David looked at her.
 “I can quote you chapter and verse.
 Jonah 1:17.”

-“…would be a lovely answer, if I’d asked that.
+“... would be a lovely answer, if I’d asked that.
 I asked you how long Joseph was in the belly of the whale.”

 The rabbi trap had been sprung.
 His face turned red.